google/flax/docs/nnx/mnist_tutorial.md

 ## 4. Create Optimizer and Metrics

-In NNX, we create an `Optimizer` object to manage the model's parameters and apply gradients during training. `Optimizer` receives the model's reference so it can update its parameters, and an `optax` optimizer to define the update rules.
+In Flax NNX, we create an `Optimizer` object to manage the model's parameters and apply gradients during training. `Optimizer` receives the model's reference so it can update its parameters, and an `optax` optimizer to define the update rules.
 Additionally, we'll define a `MultiMetric` object to keep track of the `Accuracy` and the `Average` loss.

 ```{code-cell} ipython3
 import optax